code-mattclaffey/performance-kit/src/posts/hidden-images.md

 </picture>
 ```

-What will happen now is the image that was loading on mobile has now go down to about 1kb and because the image is a global image everytime that image is requested it will get cached which means the requests are reduced in the network to only one.
+What will happen now is the image that was loading on mobile has now go down to about 1kb and because the image is a global image every time that image is requested it will get cached which means the requests are reduced in the network to only one.

 ![Navigation Images after Load](https://performance-kit.netlify.app/img/after-html-network.png)